 - Convenient location: Subdivisions are often located near essential services, such as schools, supermarkets, and hospitals, providing residents with convenient access to the services they need.

 - Affordable housing: Subdivisions often offer a wide range of housing options, including single-family homes and townhouses, making it possible for families with different income levels to access safe and comfortable housing.

 - Good governance: The homeowners’ association or governing body of the subdivision is responsible for ensuring the community is well-maintained and managed, and for resolving disputes and enforcing rules and regulations.

 People appreciate these features and benefits of living in a subdivision and find that it provides a safe, secure, and enjoyable living environment.

 Subdivision vs. neighborhood: what’s the difference?

 A subdivision and a neighborhood are similar in that they both refer to residential areas where people live.
 However, there are some differences between the two.

 A neighborhood is a broader term that can refer to any collection of homes or residential buildings in a geographic area.
 Neighborhoods are usually defined by geographical boundaries, such as city or town limits, or by cultural or social characteristics, such as a specific ethnic or income group.

-In this sense, a neighborhood can be made up of multiple subdivisions, and a subdivision can be a part of a larger neighborhood.
+In this sense, a neighborhood can comprise multiple subdivisions, and a subdivision can be a part of a larger neighborhood.
 So, while a subdivision and a neighborhood can be similar, a subdivision is a more specific type of residential area.

-There are several exclusive subdivisions in the Philippines that are known for their luxurious amenities and high-end homes.
+Several exclusive subdivisions in the Philippines are known for their luxurious amenities and high-end homes.
 Some of the most famous or exclusive subdivisions in the country include: